Soldering Pot Backs

 All the metal parts of the guitar need to be tied to a common ground, including the pot bodies.
 If you don’t do this, you end up with noisy ground problems.
 A good place to wire the ground is to the back of the pots.

 There’s a few tricks for successfully soldering to the backs of the pots.
 First up is a hot iron.
 I’ve tried with a 25w iron, and it just doesn’t cut it.
 40w works, but be sure to let it heat up for 10 minutes or so before trying.
-I use this cheap Radio Shack iron which switches between 25 and 40w.
+I use a cheap Radio Shack iron which switches between 25 and 40w.
 Also, you need to roughen up the surface of the pot to get off any oil or grease, and to give some good grooves for the solder to adhere to – I just use 100 grit sandpaper.
-Take a look:

 I had a question for for in regards to soldering the ground wires to the back of the pot.
 My project is a Paul Reed Smith SE with one volume pot and one tone pot, both of which will be push/pull pots for series/parallel switching.
 With a push/pull pot, there is a round section that looks like the back of a regular pot, but the back of the pot where you would normally do all your soldering is occupied by a box that houses the lugs for the switch.
 I’m wondering if I need to attach the ground to the side of the round part of the pot back or if the attaching the ground the box housing the lugs would work.
 Here’s a picture of the pot I’ll be working with: http://www.rsguitarworks.net/rsstore/popup_image.php?pID=210&image=0